2020-2021 Club Premier Leagues

 What is Indoor Club Volleyball?

 The Volleyball Alberta Indoor Club System is one of our most popular programs.
 Athletes of similar ages have an opportunity to develop their volleyball skills and compete for Provincial and National Championships.
-Athletes try out for various club teams around the province, once teams are selected they practice together, and the club teams register and attend the Volleyball Alberta Premier Tournaments and Provincial Championship events.
+Athletes try out for various club teams around the province, once teams are selected they practice together, and the club teams register and attend the Volleyball Alberta Premier and Provincial Championship events.

 |How to Start Your Own Club (PDF)||Best Practices Guide for Clubs (PDF)||Zone Map (PDF)|